strfn/vertex-ai-lego-classifier/README.md

-# Lego classifier
+# Mini figures classifier

-Playground on using AutoML to classify lego minifigures.
+Playground on using AutoML to classify lego mini figures.

-Training data is generated extracting sample images from short videos taken of the minifigures. to avoid making the life to easy for the model the video has been taken in low light condition by a young child without any supervision or direction.
+Training data is generated extracting sample images from short videos of the mini figures.

+To make things more interesting the videos have been taken in low light condition by a young child without any supervision or direction.
 A few random items has been added to the training set (why not...)

 ![Minifigures video](/docs/stacked.gif)